A guide to how to explain techniques quickly and clearly.

 Demonstrating a technique is a powerful coaching tool.
-Use our seven-point guide to make these demonstrations quick and straightforward.

 Sell the idea to the players before the demonstration begins.
 Ask players for solutions to a problem or areas for improvement.
 Create a need.

-Outline what body parts will be key to the technique and how they might feel during the demonstration.
-Main areas that players focus on are:
+Outline what parts of the body will be key to the technique and how they might feel during the demonstration.

 Pick out two to focus on.